-To enable the University to respond to all reports in a prompt and equitable manner, any individual who wishes to report an incident of sexual harassment or misconduct is encouraged to make a direct report to:
+To enable the University to respond to all reports in a prompt and equitable manner, any individual who wishes to report an incident of sexual harassment or misconduct is encouraged to make a direct report to the Office of Equality and Diversity and the University's Title IX Coordinator at 215-895-1405 or TitleIX@drexel.edu.
+Reports can also be made in person, or anonymously via phone or online.